kiml42/SpaceCombatSimulation/README.md

 TODO:
     Store full config of evolution in current generation file.
+    Create target picker controller for consistent target picking - use the knower to have the main controller pick up the selected target.
     Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).
     Draws should be penalised less if the ships killed each other simultaneously. probably give them the win score - some constant.
     Colour projectiles the same as teh ship.